Solving Optimal Execution Problems via In-Context Operator Networks: Price impact operator learning and neural network solver

 \subsection{Neural network solver with ICON surrogate}

 We now explain the general methodology for step 2, that is, the OCnet training for the optimal liquidation strategy using ICON as a proxy for the price impact operator.
-More precisely, (i) as described above, based on only $M$ example trades provided as context, ICON infers a model (here represented by $\theta$) and we obtain the ICON surrogate operator $\boldsymbol{\hat{I}}_{\theta}$, which approximates the true price impact operator $\boldsymbol{I}_{\theta}$ in~\eqref{eq:operatorI}; (ii) we feed $\boldsymbol{\hat{I}}_{\theta}$ into the optimization problem in~\eqref{def:optproblem} and train a neural network policy (OCnet) to approximate the optimal execution strategy in the presence of the current market environment detected by ICON.
+This step is illustrated in Figure~\ref{fig:illustration_icon-oc} (b).
+More precisely: (i) as described above in Section~\ref{subsec:training:uY:based}, based on $M$ discretized example trajectories $(u^i,Y^i)_{i=1,\ldots,M}$ provided as context, ICON infers a model (here represented by $\theta$) and we obtain an ICON surrogate operator $\boldsymbol{\hat{I}}_{\theta}$, which approximates the true price impact operator $\boldsymbol{I}_{\theta}$ in~\eqref{eq:operatorI}; (ii) we feed $\boldsymbol{\hat{I}}_{\theta}$ into the optimization problem in~\eqref{def:optproblem} and train a neural network policy (OCnet) to approximate the optimal execution strategy in the presence of the current price impact environment detected by ICON.